Kevt-t/fintech/README.md

   - mySQL (database)
   - JWT (for authentication)
   - bcrypt (for password hashing)
+  - cookie-parser (for parsing cookies in requests)
 - **Frontend**
   - HTML
   - CSS
   - JavaScript (using Fetch API to interact with the backend)
+  - EJS (Embedded JavaScript)
+  - CSS (Bootstrap for styling)
 - **Dev Tools**
-  - Nodemon (for hot reloading the server during development)
+  - Nodemon (Auto-restart the server during development.)
   - dotenv (for managing environment variables)
-  - CORS (for enabling cross-origin resource sharing)

 # Get Started